Vim as XML Editor: About

 -

-More documentation including the FAQ is listed on www.vim.org/docs.php.
+More documentation including the FAQ is listed on the Vim website.

 All instructions are just examples,